MacOS Big Sur: Criticism

 The rollout of Big Sur came with several problems.
 Upgrading to the initial public release of Big Sur (version 11.0.1) bricked some computers, rendering them unusable.
 Many of these were 2013 and 2014 MacBook Pros, though problems were also observed on a 2019 MacBook Pro and an iMac from the same year.
 The initial rollout also disrupted Apple's app notarization process, causing slowdowns even on devices not running Big Sur.
 Users also reported that the update was slow or even might fail to install. macOS Catalina and Big Sur apps were taking a long time to load because of Gatekeeper issues.

-The ongoing issues with the COVID-19 pandemic meant it was hard for users to visit an Apple Store to get their machines fixed.
+The issues with the COVID-19 pandemic meant it was hard for users to visit an Apple Store to get their machines fixed.
 Shortly afterwards, Apple released a series of steps explaining how these Macs could be recovered.

 Certain Apple applications running on early versions of Big Sur were reported to bypass firewalls, raising privacy and security concerns.
 This was addressed with the release of macOS Big Sur 11.2, which removed the whitelist for built-in programs.
 Conversely, security experts have reported that Big Sur will check an application's certificate every time it is run, degrading system performance.
 There have been reports that the operating system sends a hash back to Apple of every program run and when it was executed.
 Apple responded that the process is part of efforts to protect users from malware embedded in applications downloaded outside of the Mac App Store.

 Some users have reported problems connecting external displays to Macs running Big Sur 11.1 and 11.2.

 When upgrading Macs from 10.13, 10.14 and 10.15 to Big Sur the upgrade process could become stuck for seemingly unclear reasons.
 Only a full system restore from backup would solve this problem.
-On 21 October 2021 a solution became known that required removal of up to several hundreds of thousands excess temporary files in the system folders.
+In October 2021, a solution became known that required removal of up to several hundred thousand excess temporary files in the system folders.
+The problem was fixed in December 2021 in the Big Sur 11.6.2 Full installer.